Skip to main content

 Here are practical examples showing how to implement webhook handlers for the most common scenarios you’ll encounter in production applications:

-Handle payment status changes to automatically fulfill orders and notify customers when payments complete or fail.
+Handle payment status changes to automatically fulfill orders when payments complete or fail.
+Note that the API Direct payload is flat — all fields are at the top level.

 @app.route('/webhook', methods=['POST'])